 - Laugh – Watch funny cat videos, read some comics or call up that friend who has that hilariously dry, sarcastic sense of humor.
 Laughing is good for the soul.

 - Be mindful – Take a few minutes throughout your day to truly be present.
 Check in with all your senses.
-What to do see, feel, hear, smell, taste?
+What do see, feel, hear, smell, and taste?
 You’ll be amazed at what you might discover you’ve overlooked in everyday life.